LearnOnDemandSystems/docs/lod-home.md

 <!-- THE BELOW WAS THE LOD LANDING PAGE FOR THE INTEGRATED HELP.
 IT IS COMMENTED OUT TO RETAIN THE CONTENT.

-Welcome to the OneLearn Lab on Demand platform (LOD), @lab.UserFirstName!
+Welcome to the OneLearn Lab on Demand platform (LOD), &commat;.UserFirstName!

 If you're keen on getting started, and want to hit the ground running, have a look at [Quick Starts](#quick-starts).